Home > Atmosphere

 Key Insights

-• Use adjustment layers to control overall atmosphere.
+• Use adjustment layers to enhance overall atmosphere.

-• Utilize curves to counteract exposure changes from effects.
+• Employ curves to counteract exposure changes from effects.

-• Use particle systems for adding subtle dust effects.
+• Adjust particle systems for realistic dust effects.

-• Maintain subtlety in effects for a more realistic look.
+• Maintain subtlety in effects for a natural appearance.